pedronatanaelfs/vote-rap/README.md

 The typical workflow is:

-1. **Feature Engineering** (Optional): Run the feature engineering notebooks to generate the three main features (vote orientation, party popularity, historical approval rate).
+1. **Feature Engineering** (Optional): Run the feature engineering scripts to generate the three main features (author popularity, party popularity, historical approval rate).
-   - **Note**: The feature engineering notebooks may require path updates.
-They currently reference `../data/` but should reference `../../data/` since they're in subdirectories.
+   - **Note**: The feature engineering scripts use relative paths to the `data/` directory.
 Alternatively, you can use the pre-computed feature files already in the `data/` directory.
 2. **Modeling**: Run the main modeling notebook which:
    - Loads all features
    - Performs data preprocessing